-While Scotland is in the UK, SNP MPs will continue to demand the full devolution of equality law so that the Scottish Parliament has the powers to protect LGBTI equality and make Scotland a fairer and more equal place to live.
+While Scotland is in the UK, SNP MPs will continue to demand the full devolution of equality, employment and immigration powers so that the Scottish Parliament has the powers to protect LGBTI equality and make Scotland a fairer and more equal place to live.

-While equality law remains reserved to Westminster SNP MPs will push the UK government to reform the law, and extend the protected characteristics, so that all LGBTI people are fully protected from discrimination and harassment, including multiple discrimination.
+While equality law remains reserved to Westminster, SNP MPs will press the UK government to take action so that all LGBTI people are fully protected from discrimination and harassment, including multiple discrimination.

 SNP MPs will press for intersex people and organisations to be fully consulted on changes to the law and policy to introduce effective protections for intersex people’s human rights.

-Scotland is the first of the UK nations to approve the provision of Pre-exposure prophylaxis (PrEP) by the NHS to prevent HIV.
-We will support efforts to have PrEP made available on the NHS in the rest of the UK too.
+Scotland was the first UK nation to approve the provision of Pre-exposure prophylaxis (PrEP) by the NHS to prevent HIV.
+SNP MPs will continue to support efforts to improve the availability of PrEP on the NHS in the rest of the UK too.

 Protecting human rights

-SNP MPs will oppose any attempt by the UK government to roll-back equality and human rights, including attempts to scrap the Human Rights Act, withdraw from the European Convention on Human Rights (ECHR), or water-down the Equality Act.
+SNP MPs will oppose any attempt by the UK government to roll-back equality and human rights, including attempts to scrap the Human Rights Act, withdraw from the European Convention on Human Rights (ECHR) or waterdown the Equality Act.
 We will demand human rights protections are maintained at least in line with evolving European standards.

-The SNP will continue to champion the advancement of LGBTI equality and human rights should be an integral part of UK foreign policy.
-SNP MPs will support the establishment of a special envoy to promote the rights of LGBTI people, and to work across government to help alleviate the discrimination and persecution faced by LGBTI people in Chechnya and around the world.
+The SNP will continue to champion the advancement of LGBTI equality and human rights around the world.
+While foreign affairs remain reserved to Westminster, SNP MPs will continue to press for the establishment of a special envoy to promote the rights of LGBTI people, and to make LGBTI equality an integral part of UK foreign policy.